Bike Tour Newport RI & Beyond

 - Maps and cue sheets for each day's ride

-- Tax and gratuities at inn and restaurants
+- Tax and gratuities for meals and side excursions

 - Pick up and drop off at Providence, RI airport or train station